-In our work with couples we teach that openhearted vulnerable self-disclosure begins the process of building intimacy.
+In our work with couples off of this latin dating study, we teach that openhearted vulnerable self-disclosure begins the process of building intimacy.
 Someone once said that true intimacy is really the practice of IN TO ME YOU SEE.
 The question for each of us is: How openhearted can I be with you?
 Vulnerability relies on our ability to be honest and compassionate with ourselves first.
 Can you welcome all of your various parts without shame?
 Can you actually say to yourself: “All of me is welcome, including my magnificence, my fears, my shame, my mistakes, my past, my deep need for love, and my sometimes-not-so-skillful ways of getting those needs met”?
 When you do this (imperfectly without shame), then you begin to extend that to others.
 And lo and behold, your experience of loving becomes deeper, more satisfying, more real, and for sure more secure.

 Lao Tzu is believed to have said: “Being deeply loved by someone gives you strength, while loving someone deeply gives you courage”.

 If you think about it, within the practice of intimate relationship, this is exactly true.
 We stretch ourselves to grow, change and accommodate, as we love someone deeply.
 When we receive someone’s deep loving, we feel courageous, open and able to go through life’s ups and downs so much more easily.

 How is all the accomplished?
 We believe that a deeply loving partnership has to include these principles:

 - The intention to work as an intimate team.

 - The practice of vulnerability

 - Vulnerability is impossible without emotional, mental and physical safety.